shenggong1996/Screening-Li-adsorption-on-2D-metals/README.md

 uncertainty.py: code for selecting most uncertain samples from a set of possible samples.

 randomPoints.py: code for randomly sampling Li adsorption sites.

+Note that the codes are still under cleaning.